-Any local agency disposing of surplus land, prior to disposing of that property or participating in negotiations to dispose of that property with a prospective transferee, shall send a written notice of availability (NOA) NOA to certain parties designated in the SLA.
+Any local agency disposing of surplus land, prior to disposing of that property or participating in negotiations to dispose of that property with a prospective transferee, shall send a written NOA to all parties designated in Section 201(a)-(d) below.
 The notice shall be in a form prescribed by HCD in Appendix A of these Guidelines and shall comply with the following.

-- (a) Low- and Moderate-Income Housing Notice of Availability Notice. - (1) A written notice of the availability NOA of surplus land provided on the form contained in Appendix A of these Guidelines for the purpose of developing low- and moderate-income housing shall be sent to the following: - (A) HCD and any local public entity as defined in Health and Safety Code section 50079 within whose jurisdiction the surplus land is located.
-HCD will maintain on its website an up-to-date listing of all NOAs throughout the state. - (B) Housing sponsors that have notified HCD of their interest in surplus landthat is in the county in which the surplus land is located or in all Californiacounties.
+- (a) Low- and Moderate-Income Housing Notice of Availability. - (1) A written NOA of surplus land provided on the form containedin Appendix A of these Guidelines for the purpose of developing low- and moderate-income housing shall be sent to the following: - (A) HCD and any local public entity as defined in Health and Safety Code section 50079 and Section 102(t) of these Guidelines, within whose jurisdiction the surplus land is located.
+HCD will maintain on its website an up-to-date listing

+- of all NOAs throughout the state.
+NOAs shall be delivered to HCD via the SLA Portal or Certified Mail. - (B) Housing sponsors that have notified HCD of their interest in surplus land that is in the county in which the surplus land is located or in all California counties.
 Housing sponsors must notify HCD of their interest in surplus land by completing a survey provided by HCD.
-Those interested in receiving notices from local agencies based on HCD's expressions-of-interest list are responsible for keeping their addresses and contacts current.

-- (2) An entity not on HCD's list may also respond to an NOA. - (3) All responses shall be date and time stamped by the local agency as they are received. - (4) All NOAs shall be sent by certified mail or email and shall include the location and a description of the surplus land. - (5) A NOA cannot be sent before the governing body for the local agency has declared the land for which the notice is being issued to be "surplus land", and any such notice sent prematurely will not be deemed valid. - (b) Park, Recreation and Open Space availability notices shall comply with the conditions and follow the requirements as described in Government Code sections 54221 54221, subdivision (f)(2), 54222, and 54227 54227, subdivision (b). - (c) School facilities surplus land availability notices shall comply with the conditions and follow the requirements as described in Government Code section 54222(c). - (d) Infill Opportunity Zone or Transit Village Plan surplus land availability notices shall comply with the conditions and follow the requirements as described in GovernmentCode section 54222(d).
+Those interested in receiving notices from local agencies based on HCD's expressions-of-interest list are responsible for keeping their addresses and contacts current. - (2) An entity not on HCD's list may also respond to an NOA. - (3) All responses shall be date and time stamped by the local agency as they are received. - (4) All NOAs shall be sent by certified mail or email and shall include the location and a description of the surplus land. - (b) Park, Recreation and Open Space availability notices shall comply with the conditions and follow the requirements as described in Government Code sections 54221, subdivision (f)(2), 54222, and 54227, subdivision (b). - (c) School facilities surplus land availability notices shall comply with the conditions and follow the requirements as described in Government Code section 54222(c). - (d) Infill Opportunity Zone or Transit Village Plan surplus land availability notices shall comply with the conditions and follow the requirements as described in GovernmentCode section 54222(d).

 Note: Authority cited: Government Code section 54230, subdivision (c)(2), section 54230.5, subdivision (b)(2)(D).
-Reference cited: Government Code section 54221 54221, subdivision (f)(2), section 54222, and section 54227 54227, subdivision (b); Health and Safety Code section 50079.
+Reference cited: Government Code section 54221, subdivision (f)(2), section 54222, and section 54227, subdivision (b); Health and Safety Code section 50079.